ANGLICAN PARISH OF COFFS HARBOUR

 The Parish of Coffs Harbour is the beneficial owner of 4 and 6 McLean Street with a total area of 2024 square metres on which the Hall, Op Shop and a rented Cottage are located.

-Late last year Parish Council appointed a committee of three people to investigate the possibilities for the two blocks.
+Parish Council has appointed a committee of three people to investigate the possibilities for the two blocks.
 The three people are Bob Chambers, David Ford and Richard Dubois.

 For many years ideas have been discussed for the development of this area.
 The latest idea is to build a larger Op Shop, Community facilities and approximately 25- 30 units for Affordable Housing.

-We are at the planning stage and are working with Architects and Town Planners and hope to have a viable concept to present to the Diocese before the end of the year.
+We are at the planning stage and are working with Architects and Town Planners and hope to have a viable concept to be presented to the Diocese in the near future

 It is worth noting that the Hall is almost at the end of an economic life and the Op Shop is now our largest source of income.